On entropy, regularity and rigidity for convex representations of hyperbolic manifolds: Introduction

-We will study 2 different entropies one can define for a convex representation.
-For $g\in\PGL(d,\R)$ denote by $\lambda_1(g)$ the logarithm of the spectral radius of $g.$ The \emph{spectral entropy} of a convex representation $\rho:\G\to\PGL(d,\R)$ is defined by and the \emph{Hilbert entropy} of $\rho$ is defined by where $\lambda_d(\rho\g)$ is the $\log$ of the modulus of the smallest eigenvalue of $\rho\g.$
+Different notions of entropy can be defined for a convex representation by analogy with equation (\ref{equation:entropia}).
+For $g\in\PGL(d,\R)$ denote by $\lambda_1(g)$ the logarithm of the spectral radius of $g.$ The \emph{spectral entropy} of a convex representation $\rho:\G\to\PGL(d,\R)$ is defined by and the \emph{Hilbert entropy} of $\rho$ is defined by where $\lambda_d(\rho\g)$ is the $\log$ of the modulus of the smallest eigenvalue of $\rho\g.$ One has the following proposition.